M4A1 SOPMOD Block 2 Clone Build 2026: Strict & Practical Lists header image

 Stage 2: Adding the SOCOM RC2 to the Practical Build

 The practical lane lists the suppressor as an optional Stage 2 because the Form 4 process gates delivery.
-Under OBBBA effective 2026-01-01, the federal NFA making and transfer tax on suppressors, SBRs, SBSs, and AOWs is $0, and eForm 4 approvals on suppressors are currently running on the order of a few days to a couple of weeks rather than the legacy multi-month wait.
+Under OBBBA effective 2026-01-01, the federal NFA making and transfer tax on suppressors, SBRs, SBSs, and AOWs is $0, and eForm 4 approvals on suppressors are currently measured in days to weeks rather than the legacy multi-month wait.
 Fingerprints, CLEO notification, and NFA registration are still required, and state-level restrictions still apply in CA, DE, HI, IL, MA, NJ, NY, and RI.

 The SureFire SOCOM556-RC2 attaches via SureFire Fast-Attach to the SF3P flash hider that DD pins to the M4A1 FSP URG on both lanes.
 No gunsmithing required, the same can that ships on the strict lane bolts onto the practical-lane upper.
 29.6 dB sound reduction, full-auto rated, no upper barrel-length restriction on 5.56.